fukata/network-latest-posts/readme.txt

 * @wrapper_list_css   : Custom CSS classes for the list wrapper
 * @wrapper_block_css  : Custom CSS classes for the block wrapper
 * @instance           : This parameter is intended to differenciate each instance of the widget/shortcode/function you use, it's required in order for the asynchronous pagination links to work
+* @random             : Pull random articles

 == Changelog ==
+= 3.1.3 =
+* NEW Feature added `random` allows you to pull random posts from database

 = 3.1.2 =
 * Register ids changed to better identify NLPosts